naorlivne/dcos-docs/1.10/cli/command-reference/dcos-cluster/index.md

 ---

 # Description
-This command manages your DC/OS clusters.
+This command manages connections to DC/OS clusters.

 # Usage